 - Specific location reservations

 Please consider that there are other activities or proposed event features that may require you to secure a Chicago Park District Special Event Permit.
-Contact the Chicago Park District Department of Park Services at (312) 742-5369 to discuss availability and options.
+Contact the Chicago Park District Department of Revenue at (312) 763-6710 to discuss availability and options.

 Make sure that you have your Chicago Park District Special Event Permit on hand.
 This permit shows that you have permission to use the space for the stated time and date.
 If you have any problems, please contact Chicago Park District Security at (312) 747-2193.